 - April 3, 2017

 Cryogenic hardening for metal

-Cryogenic Processing of Metals is also known as Deep Cryogenic Treatment, DCT for short.
-DCT is an effective means of increasing industrial plant efficiency, increasing quality, and making products superior to competing products and making components perform better and last longer.
-DCT is a process that helps finish the heat treat that now is usually stopped at room temperature or slightly below.
+Cryogenic hardening of metal is also known as Deep Cryogenic Treatment, DCT for short.
+DCT is an effective in increasing industrial plant efficiency, increasing quality, and making products superior to competing products by performing better and lasting longer.

 It was the late 1800’s when people started to find ways of liquefying air.
 At first the amount that they could liquefy was extremely small.
 By the first decade of the 1900’s companies started to make liquid oxygen and liquid nitrogen in ‘industrial’ quantities.
 It took a while for them to get past freezing flowers and small animals.
 After all, what do you do with something you have never had before?
 Initial results on some metals that were dropped into liquid nitrogen produced negative effects.